Arabuko Sokoke Forest Reserve

 Birds: Over 270 species of birds have been recorded here.

-Reptiles and amphibians: The forest has 49 reptile and 25 amphibian species.
+Reptiles and amphibians: The forest has 49 reptiles and 25 amphibian species.

 Arabuko Sokoke Forest Entrance Fee